An Angel from Hell story

-“It means that she's descended from fallen angels mixed with humans.”
+“It means that she's descended from fallen angels who mixed with humans.”

 The singer looked amazed.
 “There really are fallen angels?
-You mean to say those that old paintings of angels making out with hot girls come straight out of history?”
+Are you saying that those old paintings of angels making out with hot girls come straight out of history?”

 Jezebel grimaced uneasily.
 “Ah, yes.
-The Fa...
-God allows Nephilim to live as long as five hundred years.
-A lot of them are shape-shifters.
-They can pretend to age.
-They're expert at staging phony death scenes and funerals.
-After they check out of a life, they simply lay low for a while.
-Later on, they go back into the world by setting up a new identity.”
+The Nephilim are half immortal.
+That lets them live about five hundred years.
+A lot of them shape-shift.
+They pretend to age.
+Then they stage phony death scenes and funerals.
+While they're supposed to be dead, they're really just lying low for a while.
+Later on, they set up a new identity and go back into the world.
+The British queen today used to be Queen Victoria.”

 “Most serial killers and career criminals are Nephilim.
 Most terrorists and radicals, too.
-Wherever there's money or power, Nephilim go for it like pigs to a trough.
-Watch out for anyone who comes out of nowhere with a lot of inherited money.
+Wherever there's money or power, Nephilim act like pigs at a trough.
+Watch out for anyone who just shows up with a lot of inherited money.
 They're probably Nephilim.”

-“I guess a person wouldn't want to run into one of that kind.”
+“I guess a person wouldn't want to run into that kind.”

 “You've already met hundreds or thousands.
 The music industry is full of them.”

 Holly blinked.
 “No wonder show people seem so crazy!
-But what you're saying sounds like a nutty movie plot.”
+But it's unbelievable.”

 “It's real.
-I could tell you plenty more that's even worse, but why keep you awake at night?”
+I could tell you plenty more, but why keep you awake at night?”